-Financial instruments of the Company consist of cash, other receivables, subscriptions receivable, accounts payable and accrued liabilities, convertible debentures, and loans payable.
+Financial instruments of the Company consist of cash, subscriptions receivable, accounts payable and accrued liabilities and convertible debentures.

 Classification and measurement

 Financial Assets

 At initial recognition, the Company measures a financial asset at its fair value plus transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in the consolidated statements of loss and comprehensive loss.